DicomImport

 name: selectPreviousItem, type: Trigger

-Select previous volume in the patient tree.
+When pressed, the previous volume is selected in the patient tree.

 Hidden Fields